JvanKatwijk/qt-dab/README.md

 ------------------------------------------------------------------------
 Recent changes
 ------------------------------------------------------------------------
+changes august 2024

+I work a lot (testing and developing) using file input.
+The file selector now "remembers" the file type and the path used, and will set the selection widget accordingly

+SDRplay has added the RSP1B and the RSPSx-II, these devices are supported now when selecting SDRplay-v3

 changes july 2024

 Linux, on the Fedora box I m working on, was not able to deal with